 Important: Store your ditch bag in a handy place—below deck, but near the companionway—and make sure everyone on board knows where it is.

-Three Red Handheld Flares: These are designed to show location and allow homing.
+Three Red Handheld Flares: These are designed to show your location and allow homing.
 The very best flares available in terms of brightness and duration are labeled SOLAS, which means they go above and beyond U.S. Coast Guard minimums.
-Choose red flares with one-minute burn and 15,000 candela.
-Also check packaging to assure that the flares will not produce hot residue that could be harmful to inflatable rafts.
+Choose red flares with a one-minute burn and 15,000 candela.
+Also, check the packaging to assure that the flares will not produce hot residue that could be harmful to inflatable rafts.

 Three Red Parachute Flares: SOLAS parachute flares are the most powerful distress flares available.
 Impossible to miss at their peak altitude of 1,000 feet, the intense red brilliance achieves 30,000 candela and a burn time of 40 seconds, to alert others of a distress situation—day or night.